Speaker(s): Elena Zavelev, Massimo Sterpi, Devin Finzer, Curt Bilby, Anne Bracegirdle

 This session will cover multiple technology solutions to help the art industry’s relationship with government legislators for trade, provenance and authenticity.
 We will discuss the importance of technology-driven transparency.
-These solutions embrace the improvement of the management and verification of collections & exhibit works.

 - Understanding the intersection of art, technology & data – creating an analytical database of complete works